BCACTF/cscamp-2020/the-flag-is/challenge.md

 * Line 12: `BT /F1 16 Tf 100 700 Td (camp{d0n7_4g3t_4b0u7_1nCr3Men74l_uPd473s}) Tj ESû`
 * Line 31: `BT /F1 16 Tf 100 700 Td (The flag is...)
 Tj ET`

+(Alternatively, open the PDF in a reader that doesn't support incremental updates.
+Such as the Github web interface.)

 This problem takes advantage of "incremental updates".
 PDFs are constructed with "objects".
 Both ASCII85 streams are part of an object.